- Homosexuality

 Homosexual activity in Al Khartum is illegal (up to life in prison as punishment).

-Same-sex marriage in Al Khartum is banned.
+Same-sex marriage in Al Khartum is unrecognized.

 Censorship of LGBT issues in Al Khartum is state-enforced.